How I Price My Handmade Goods to Sell on Etsy

 I've added digital products to my shops because they pay so well in the long run.
-You create a digital product one time and it can sell hundreds, even thousands of times!
+You create a the digital product one time and it can sell hundreds, even thousands of times!

 I created a course that walks you through getting started with digital products on Etsy.
 Even if you've never designed a digital product in your life, you can take this course and have digital products added to your Etsy shop in no time flat.

 The joy of digital products is that you list it once and all you have to do is renew it when it sells!

 You've gotta be realistic with your pricing, but you also need to be sure you're making a good chunk of profit.
 Why?
 Because you're going to have to pay taxes and self-employment taxes suck donkey balls.